nhtsai/notes/_posts/2021-03-26-distance-estimation.md

 * Use same `optimizer`, `beta`, and `learning rate` as the base model.
 * *Training Only*: use camera projection matrix $$P$$, keypoint regressor, and object classifier.
 * *Testing*: Given RGB image and bounding boxes, directly predicts object-specific distances without any camera parameter intervention.
+* Both models trained for `20 epochs` with `batch size of 1` on the training subset, augmented with horizontally-flipped training images.
+* After training, input RGB image with bounding boxes into trained model to get the output of the distance regressor as the estimated object-specific distance in the validation subset.

 ## Dataset Construction